shobhitav/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+ Semantic HTML is a HTML that introduces meaning to the web page rather than just presentation.
+ It helps in code readability and is a also helps search engines(SEO) to search web pages better.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ "display:block"-displays element column wise.There is a line break after each element.
+ "display:inline"-displays element one after the other.There is a no line break after each element.

 3. What are the 4 areas of the box model?
+   Margin,Border,Padding,and Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+   Cross-axis.

 5. Explain why git is valuable to a team of developers.
+ Git is a version control system.
+It allows to work simultaneously as a team and keeps track of all the changes made to a file.
+ Developers can try out new changes in the file working on their own branch, without breaking any code in the main branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.